 We provide a variety of ergonomic services to all UCLA Health employees.
 To get started, submit an EHS Service Request Form and include the reason for the request.

-All UCLA Health employees are encouraged to take Healthy Working, a web-based ergonomics training and risk assessment survey.
-Healthy Working must be completed prior to having an on-site evaluation.
+All UCLA Health employees are encouraged to take RSS Computer Ergonomics, a web-based ergonomics training and risk assessment survey.
+RSS Computer Ergonomics must be completed prior to having an on-site evaluation.

 An on-site evaluation is a 20-30 minute in-person assessment of the employee's workstation.
 A representative from The Office of Environmental Health & Safety will review the basics of office ergonomics and workstation set up.
 Appropriate adjustments and/or recommendations will be provided, along with a written evaluation to the employee’s supervisor and/or department manager.
 If recommendations include any new purchases, it is the responsibility of the individual's department to make them.
 The recommendations are usually to modify existing workstations as cost effectively as possible.